oroinc/documentation/crm/admin_guide/security/admin_capabilities.rst

 .. hint::

-    This capability does not influence a user's ability to edit their own password from the **My User** page (see step 5 of the :ref:`Edit Your Profile <doc-my-user-actions-edit>` action description.
+    This capability does not influence a user's ability to edit their own password from the **My User** page.

 .. image:: ../img/roles/manage_passwords.png